myungkim930/myungkim930.github.io/index.md

 <p>
 Since Nov.
 2022 I am a postdoctoral researcher at SODA Team, INRIA supervised by
 <a href="https://gael-varoquaux.info/">Gaël Varoquaux</a>.
-My work focuses on building pretrain models for tabular data from large knowledge bases.
+I work on building pretrain models for tabular data from large knowledge bases.
-I am passionate in developing models that incorporate multiple sources of data.
 </p>

 <p>